 - Story time -

-Follow us on Facebook and check our calendar for the latest updates, and contact us for special requests!
+Follow us on Facebook and Instagram for the latest updates, and contact us for special requests!

 Kelly Tregillus, one of the co-founders, moved to Durango from San Francisco in 2016 and was disappointed to see the lack of support and space in Durango to take her, then, 9 month old daughter to meet other moms or unwind in a child friendly cafe.
 She also worked from home and found the change to remote work a little isolating at times, prompting her to work from coffeeshops several days a week for a change of pace.